-The Committee against Torture, the Committee on the Elimination of Discrimination against Women, the Committee on the Rights of Persons with Disabilities and the Committee on Enforced Disappearances may initiate inquiries if they have received reliable information containing wellfounded indications of serious, grave or systematic violations of the treaties in a State party.
+The Committee on Economic, Social and Cultural Rights, the Committee against Torture, the Committee on the Elimination of Discrimination against Women, the Committee on the Rights of Persons with Disabilities, the Committee on Enforced Disappearances and the Committee on the Rights of the Child may initiate inquiries if they have received reliable information containing wellfounded indications of serious, grave or systematic violations of the treaties in a State party.

-The Committee on the Elimination of Racial Discrimination, the Human Rights Committee, the Committee against Torture, the Committee on the Elimination of Discrimination against Women and the Committee on Migrant Workers have procedures for addressing either inter-State complaints or disputes.
+The Committee on Economic, Social and Cultural Rights, the Committee on the Elimination of Racial Discrimination, the Human Rights Committee, the Committee against Torture, the Committee on the Elimination of Discrimination against Women, the Committee on the Rights of the Child, the Committee on Migrant Workers and the Committee on Enforced Disappearances have procedures for addressing either inter-State complaints or disputes.